frobino/EclipseTrainingSlides/tracecompass/slides.md

 - By default, full history on disk (default can be overwritten)
 - Takes care of reading the trace using an event request
 - Handles cancellation of analysis by user
-- State system are stored in hidden directory **.tracing** in workspace
+- State systems are stored in hidden directory **.tracing** in workspace
 	- `<workspace>/<project>/.tracing/<trace>/`
 	- State system file is: `<analysis id>.ht`
 	- Delete state systems: Right-click on trace -> **Delete Supplementary Files...**